-SafaPani, meaning "Clean Water" in Nepali, is an inexpensive household water filtering system that cuts arsenic concentrations to around 1 ppb (part per billion), well within the safe drinking level of 10ppb.
+SafaPani, meaning "Clean Water" in Nepali, is an inexpensive household water filtering system that cuts arsenic concentrations to around 1 ppb (part per billion), well within the WHO limit of 10ppb.
 In regions where contamination level often ranges above 200 ppb, access to such a filtering system is strongly needed.

 SafaPani is comprised of a 3-bucket filtration system and uses electrocoagulation process to remove arsenic from water.
 The first bucket contains iron electrodes, a gas dome and an indicator LED light.
 Raw water is poured into the first bucket, where the electrodes inject the right amount of iron into the water, to coagulate most of the arsenic, while the gas dome displaces the water to indicate the completion of the treatment.

 The contents of the first bucket are then poured into a second bucket with a sand bed and a perforated bottom.
 The sand adsorbs the sediments, and the filtered water percolates down into the third bucket.

 ● Reduces arsenic levels below World Health Organization standards